 After all, how much more financial security do you need than a laddered bond portfolio that throws off more income than you spend, so that you can reinvest and continue to grow the income offsetting inflation?

 No complication or multiple streams of income here, but lots of financial security.

-Another alternative is to own ten free and clear, well located, rental houses.
-This is something very achievable for most people, not complicated, no multiple streams of income, but extremely secure.
+Another alternative is to own ten free and clear, well located rental houses.
+This is something very achievable for most people.
+It’s not complicated, and there are no multiple streams of income, but it’s extremely secure.
 What more do you need?

 You could easily skip the whole multiple streams of income thing if your goal is time freedom and personal freedom.
 What do you gain from all the complication created?

 These are questions you must consider as you design your wealth building system.

 Should you focus your time and resources by really doing one stream right, or should you spread yourself thin by doing multiple streams of income?
 What’s more important: your health and relationships, or another stream of income?

 What do you gain and what do you lose?

 Money was never a big motivation for me, except as a way to keep score.
 The real excitement is playing the game.